metaplex-foundation/docs/docs/04-guides/06-archived/00-architecture/01-basic_flow.md

 #### Optional: Creating A Token Associated Account

-This step is necessary only when your wallet will need to hold the Token after the first MasterEdition( We will get to this later) or Prints become minted.
+This step is necessary only when your wallet will need to hold the Token after the first MasterEdition (we will get to this later) or Prints become minted.
 On the Metaplex frontend, currently this is needed when you are manually uploading and creating an NFT.
 Without this Account your wallet could not receive the Token.
 We keep adding to our diagram to show the Token Associated Account creation.

 ```mermaid